gooddata/gooddata-ui-sdk/libs/gd-bear-model/api/gd-bear-model.api.md

 // Warnings were encountered during analysis:
 //
-// dist/user/GdcUser.d.ts:250:21 - (ae-forgotten-export) The symbol "DateString" needs to be exported by the entry point index.d.ts
+// dist/scheduledMail/GdcScheduledMail.d.ts:12:17 - (ae-forgotten-export) The symbol "DateString" needs to be exported by the entry point index.d.ts
+// dist/scheduledMail/GdcScheduledMail.d.ts:16:13 - (ae-forgotten-export) The symbol "Email" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)